chr15m/roguelike-browser-boilerplate/README.md

 If you don't have a text editor you can use the one at [slingcode.net](https://slingcode.net/), just upload `roguelike-browser-boilerplate.zip` in the app there and you can start editing.

+If you need some help, head on over to the [Roguelike Browser Boilerplate community](https://chr15m.itch.io/roguelike-browser-boilerplate/community) and ask.

 ## The boilerplate

 Let's take a look at the files in the boilerplate.